usnistgov/fireflow/COMMON_ISSUES.md

 ## Large *$PnR* values

-Some machines will set *$PnR* to be an absurdely huge number, presumably to mean "infinity."
+Some machines will set *$PnR* to be an absurdly huge number, presumably to mean "infinity."
 In practice, `fireflow` will coerce *$PnR* to be the type of the column.
 Sometimes (especially in the case of "large values") this will truncate *$PnR*.